AmrGebil/Salesperson-Task/README.md

 - odoorpc library installed (pip install odoorpc)
 - Access to an Odoo server
 # Usage
-1.Replace the placeholders with your Odoo server details:
+1. Replace the placeholders in the code/configurations with your Odoo server details.

-localhost with your Odoo server domain
+- localhost with your Odoo server domain
-8069 with your Odoo server port odoo17 with your database name admin with your Odoo username admin with your Odoo password
+- 8069 with your Odoo server port
+- odoo17 with your database name
+- admin with your Odoo username
+- admin with your Odoo password